mondoohq/docs/releases/2025-04-mondoo-release-highlights.md

 ![Public S3 bucket with risk factor](/img/release-highlights/2025-04/s3_bucket.png)

-In addition, if a CVE is remotely exploitable, we mark it with the new ‘Remotely exploitable vulnerability’ risk factor and increase the risk score.
+In addition, if a CVE is remotely exploitable, we mark it with the new 'Remotely exploitable vulnerability' risk factor and increase the risk score.

 ![Remotely exploitable vulnerability risk factor](/img/release-highlights/2025-04/remote_code_exploit.png)